jKm00/tf2dle/docs/README.md

 ## Workflow

 1. Create a new branch from main where you can develop your feature in piece.
 Remember to commit regularly!
 2. Create a merge request to main when done.
-Make sure all workflows passes and wait for approval.
+Make sure all workflows pass and wait for approval.
-3. When approved, merge and delete branch.
+3. When approved, merge and delete the branch.